 What is a Blockchain?

-Blockchain is one of the biggest buzzwords in technology these days.
+The blockchain is one of the biggest buzzwords in technology these days.
 There are, however, a few concrete definitions of what a Blockchain is:

 The block itself is a data container.
 It stores millions of transaction entries.

 A Blockchain is a digitized entity.
 Information which you put into a form of a series of numbers 0 and 1, is to be understood and used by a computer.
 Also, it is decentralized, which allows users to buy and sell cryptocurrencies directly between buyer and seller - no middleman is involved.
-The public ledger keeps a record which maintains identities in secure and anonymous form.
+The public ledger keeps a record which maintains identities in a secure and anonymous form.

 To make it more simple: a Blockchain is a series of numbers (digitized) where users buy and sell (decentralized) and keep a record (public ledger) of transactions.

 As a general technology, it may seem quite abstract.
 This technology has the ability to make it transparent, democratic, decentralized, efficient and secure.

 A block is the current part of a blockchain.
 The chain is constantly growing as completed blocks and is recorded - added to chronological order.
 It allows the market to keep track of digital currency transactions.
 Each node, a device on the blockchain network, gets a copy of the Blockchain - every computer connects to a node, for example, the Bitcoin network.
 The most popular software implementation of full nodes is called Bitcoin Core.
 Blockchains are permanent because is not centralized.
 It is in plenty of computers and works as servers a network which everyone can see.
 To alter it or make it corruptible is impossible.